 Footballer Mason Greenwood to appear in court charged with attempted rape

-Greenwood, who has been capped once for England, will appear at Minshull Street Crown Court in Manchester on Monday.
+Greenwood, who has been capped once for England, will appear at Minshull Street Crown Court in Manchester on Monday for a plea hearing.

 He was granted bail at the same court last month, with conditions not to contact witnesses, including the complainant, and to reside at an address in Bow Green Road in Bowdon.